Broche Ballet Class Level Explanation

 Review the levels of classes below, and schedule your free preview lesson to find the right fit for you!

-In this level, we start from the very beginning.
+In this program, we start from the very beginning.
 And we mean the ABSOLUTE beginning!

 In the first two weeks, we discuss topics such as: